okeyubah/okeyubah.github.io/_posts/2021-06-28-arithmetic.md

 4. --- 9 / 3 = 3

-The arithmetic operators shown above are 1) the plus sign as addition operator, 2) the asterisk sign as multiplication operator, 3) the hyphen sign as subtraction operator,
+The arithmetic operators shown above are 1) the plus sign as addition operator, 2) the asterisk sign as multiplication operator, 3) the hyphen as subtraction operator,
 4) the forward slash as division operator.